rnoeliab/WRF-GHG-Prepy/README.md

 **NOTE**

-<dt>Every time we execute a python script we must be within our created environment.<dt>
+<dt>Every time we execute a python script we must be within our created environment (see [WRF-VPRM-PrepPy Code](https://github.com/rnoeliab/WRF-VPRM-Prepy/tree/main/input)).<dt>

 ### A. Biogenic Emissions